Pavithraa77/Pavithraa77/README.md

-Hey there!
+Hey there 🐶!
 I'm Pavithraa — a Computer Science undergrad who’s curious about how things work and even more curious about how to make them work better.
 I love building end-to-end systems, whether that's on the web or closer to the metal.

-### A few things about me:
+### A few things about me 🤖:
 - I enjoy full-stack development as much as I enjoy debugging embedded code at 2am.
 - Currently looking for a **Summer 2025 internship** to get hands-on with real-world problems (and maybe break a few things before fixing them better).
 - Communication is my secret sauce — I love writing clean code *and* clear documentation (yes, I exist).